jason-c-kwan/autovid/README.md

 # autovid

-Uses Autogen to automatically make a video presentation from a PowerPoint presentation (with speaker notes) and the video output from PowerPoint.
+Uses Autogen to automatically make a video presentation from a PowerPoint presentation (with speaker notes) and the video output from Keynote.

 ## Workflow